Bedeux/2048_IA/README.md

 | [**Reinforcement Learning**](#reinforcement-learning) | 1024 | 13 792  | 5 839 |
 | [**Reinforcement Learning with Optimizations**](#reinforcement-learning-with-optimizations) | 2048 | 32 440 | 12 011 |

-For your information, achieving a 2048 tile in the game usually requires approximately 20 000 points.
+For reference, achieving a 2048 tile in the game usually necessitates around 20 000 points.

+In the course of this project, I conducted an extensive number of 2048 games to evaluate my AIs' performance.
+On my computer, a game of 2048 without a graphical interface typically concluded in approximately 0.5 to 1 second.

 ## Random Choices